 5.9 Observation of Deficiencies

 If a Party observes any deficiencies or defects on, or becomes aware of a lack of scheduled maintenance and testing with respect to, the other Party's facilities and equipment that might reasonably be expected to adversely affect the observing Party's facilities and equipment, the observing Party shall provide notice to the other Party that is prompt under the circumstance, and the other Party shall make any corrections required in accordance with Good Utility Practice.
+However, the exercise or non-exercise by FPL of any of the foregoing rights of observation, review or inspection shall be construed neither as an endorsement of confirmation of any aspect, feature, elelment, or condition of the Facility or Customer’s protective equipment or the operation thereof, nor as a warranty as to the fitness, safety, desirability, or reliability of same.

 ARTICLE 6.
 EMERGENCIES